HeinoPortfolio/MS_Comp_Sci/README.md

 The program emphasized applications and specializations with hands-on learning experience in areas such as Machine Learning, Data Analytics, Cybersecurity, and Software Engineering.

+Additional graduate work can be found below the list of courses.

 # Course Certificates
 You will find the course certificates of completion below.  **Note:** Some courses did not come with a certificate of completion.